texonica/company-dashboard/memory-bank/activeContext.md

 - What metrics are most important to track in our monitoring dashboards?
 - How can we optimize LLM usage costs while maintaining functionality?
 - What approach should we take for implementing payment processing logic?
 - How can we improve leadgen data retrieval performance for different time-based views?
+- How should we display subscription information and integrate it with client records?
+- What is the optimal way to synchronize Chargebee data with our internal data model?